WebAssembly: History

-The name “WebAssembly” is intended to suggest bringing assembly language programming to the World Wide Web, where it will be executed client-side, by the website-user's computer via the user's web browser.
+The name "WebAssembly" is intended to suggest bringing assembly language programming to the World Wide Web, where it will be executed client-side, by the website-user's computer via the user's web browser.
 To accomplish this, WebAssembly must be much more hardware-independent than a true assembly language.

 WebAssembly was first announced in 2015, and the first demonstration was executing Unity's Angry Bots in Firefox, Google Chrome, and Microsoft Edge [Legacy].
 The precursor technologies were asm.js from Mozilla and Google Native Client, and the initial implementation was based on the feature set of asm.js.
 (Note: The asm.js file already provides near-native code execution speeds: "Even discarding the one score where asm.js did better, it executes at around 70% of the speed (i.e., slower) of native C++ code. and can be considered a viable alternative for browsers that do not support WebAssembly or have it disabled for security reasons.)

 In March 2017, the design of the minimum viable product (MVP) was declared to be finished and the preview phase ended.
 In late September 2017, Safari 11 was released with support.
 In February 2018, the WebAssembly Working Group published three public working drafts for the Core Specification, JavaScript Interface, and Web API.

-In June 2019, Chrome 75 was released with WebAssembly threads enabled by default.
+The MVP was focused on low-level languages such as C and C++, with the intent to add features useful for high-level languages in a future version.